Amazon Seller Newbie: My Epic Hunt for Cheap Products to Sell, and Yes, It Involves Puppets

 I headed to what appeared to be one of this sock puppet’s major sellers.
 Firing up Helium 10’s chrome extension, this particular product has 62 ratings and 4.8/5 stars at the time of this writing.
 The reviews are great.
 “Perfect!”
 “Great Product!
 Great Price!
 Great Mouth Action!”
 Solid reviews.
 Just what I want to hear.

-Using the extension, we see this listing with an Evaluation Result of 6.15 out of 10.
-Definitely room for optimization.
+Using the extension, we see this product listing with an Evaluation Result of 6.15 out of 10.
+Definitely room for optimization and maximizing its chance of gaining the buy box .
 So what can be improved?
 For one, they’re not making the most of Amazon’s image potential.
 Just one image of this baby.

 As a puppet enthusiast, I can tell you, seeing it in action would be helpful (a video would be amazing).
 Especially, when you’re trying to see how it might animate.
 How’s this puppet look from behind?
 Who knows!